 - Insurance Regulatory and Development Authority (IRDA) set up as autonomous body under the IRDA Act, 1999

-- IRDA’s Mission: To protect the interests of policyholders, to regulate, promote and ensure orderly growth of the insurance industry and for matters connected therewith or incidental thereto.
+- IRDAI’s Mission: To protect the interests of policyholders, to regulate, promote and ensure orderly growth of the insurance industry and for matters connected therewith or incidental thereto.

 - Frames regulations for insurance industry in terms of Section 114A of the Insurance Act 1938